 - Please contact Dr. Michael Stewart for information

 - Please visit the Enrollment & Fees page on this website for more information and to complete an Online Application Form and Online Field Camp Survey

-Universities currently associated with the Wasatch-Uinta consortium include the University of Illinois, University of Minnesota - Duluth, Michigan State University, and the University of Wisconsin.
+Universities currently associated with the Wasatch-Uinta consortium include the University of Illinois, University of Minnesota - Duluth, University of Wisconsinm and University of Nebraska, Lincoln.

 To enroll in field camp, students from consortium universities must:

 - Students must also enroll in the field camp course offered at your university and pay any tuition and other fees through your home institution

 - Finally, you will need to pay for room & board at the Chateau Apres Lodge.
-The cost to students for room and board has not been set for 2019 but was $1850 (2018) and, in addition to the deposit, the remaining $1650 was due on arrival at the Chateau (check or cash only - the Chateau runs their end of things tight enough that credit card fees cut into money needed for operations).
+The cost to students for room and board in summer 2021 is $1980.
+Your $200 deposit will be applied against this total and the remainder ($1780) will be due on arrival at the Chateau (check, money order or cash only - the Chateau runs their end of things tight enough that credit card fees cut into money needed for operations).
 This fee covers food and lodging for six weeks, with the exception of Sunday breakfast and lunch and some of the meals on the trips away from Park City.
 The Chateau generally provides most of the food for overnight trips, but logistics necessitates that students will need to cover some of their personal meal expenses during these trips.